dhowe/dialogic/README.md

+&nbsp;

 ### Building Dialogic with Visual Studio

 1. Clone this respository to your local file system ```` $ git clone https://github.com/dhowe/dialogic.git````

-1. From Visual Studio 2017 do Menu->File->Open, then select dialogic.sln from the top-level of the cloned dir
+1. From Visual Studio, do Menu->File->Open, then select dialogic.sln from the top-level of the cloned dir

 1. The solution should open with 3-4 sub-projects, as in the image below.

-1. To run tests, right-click 'tests' and select 'Run Item'
+1. To run the tests, right-click 'tests' and select 'Run Item'

 ![](http://rednoise.org/images/vsloaded.png?raw=true)